cyclic-software/www/content/posts/how-to-go-from-0-to-1.md

---
+---
-Name: How to go from 0 to 1 - Growing users for a new product or service
+Name: 'How to go from 0 to 1 - Growing users for a new product or service'
-Slug: how-to-go-from-0-to-1
+Slug: 'how-to-go-from-0-to-1'
-Summary:
+Summary: ''
---
+---

 As a repeat founder I get the question from entrepreneurs and others: &quot;how do you get your first users?&quot;